tinymce/tinymce-docs/get-started/filter-content.md

 ---
 layout: default
-title: 9.
+title: 09.
 Filter Content
-description: // coming soon
+description: Learn how to create clean, maintainable and readable content.
 ---

-More coming soon.
+TinyMCE has comprehensive content filtering capabilities.
+These settings change the way the editor handles the input and output of content, helping your users create clean, maintainable and readable content.

 ## Next Steps

-In the next step you'll learn about taking TinyMCE global with its [language](../tinymce-in-your-language/) capabilities.
+In the next step you'll learn about taking TinyMCE global with its [language localization](../localize-your-language/) capabilities.